-The Bill was initially sponsored by COPE’s Deidre Carter, who said section 6 was a violation of human rights and our Constitution: “It touches upon the genesis of our constitutional order.
+Before being signed into law, the Bill was initially sponsored by COPE’s Deidre Carter, who said section 6 was a violation of human rights and our Constitution: “It touches upon the genesis of our constitutional order.
 It touches that which is most sacrosanct in our constitution, our Bill of Rights and the right to equality and dignity: that the state may not unfairly discriminate and that it has the responsibility to promote, respect and fulfil these rights.”

-There are some controversial aspects of the new Bill, though: it states that the Home Affairs Department is allowed a 24-month “transitional period” to enable officers to be trained.
+There are some controversial aspects of the new Act, though: it states that the Home Affairs Department is allowed a 24-month “transitional period” to enable officers to be trained.
 This provision was met with fierce criticism from DA MP Hanif Hoosen: “Why should any civil servant have the right to pick and choose which law they want to follow.
 This is wrong.
 If you are an employee of the State, you must serve all citizens.
 What people do in their bedrooms is none of your business.”

 Of course, for the most part, the passing of the Act has been celebrated, with the likes of Spokesperson for the Centre of Human Rights Thiruna Naidoo stating it was “postive step towards eliminating the existing differentiation between marriages and civil union partnerships, reducing discrimination against same-sex relationships…”

 LAW FOR ALL policies are pocket-friendly and provide comprehensive cover for whatever legal challenge life throws your way.
 Our legal professionals can also help you and your spouse draw up an ante-nuptial for additional support and protection!
 For more information on how LAW FOR ALL can become your friend in times of need and help you navigate life have a look at our policies here.